-Florida’s medical marijuana law is Florida Revised Statutes 381.986.
-The law gives a list of medical conditions that may qualify a patient to use medical marijuana.
+Florida’s medical cannabis law is Florida Revised Statutes 381.986.
+The law gives a list of medical conditions that may qualify a patient to use medical marijuana, such as chronic nonmalignant pain.
 A physician must approve the patient for use.
 The law creates regulations for a user registry, caregiver possession, and treatment centers for purchasing consumable marijuana.

-List of Debilitating Medical Conditions for Florida Medical Marijuana
+What Medical Conditions Qualify for Florida Medical Marijuana Use?

-Here is the list of debilitating medical conditions that qualify for medical marijuana use in Florida:
+Here is the list of some of the debilitating medical conditions that qualify for medical cannabis use in Florida:

 - Amyotrophic lateral sclerosis